Nek5000/NekDoc/source/problem_setup/BCs.rst

 where :math:`{\bf \hat e_n}` is the unit normal vector, :math:`{\bf \hat e_t}` the unit tangent vector and :math:`{\bf \hat e_b}` is the unit bitangent vector.
 If the normal, tangent, and bitangent vectors are not aligned with the mesh the stress formulation has to be used.

-- the periodic boundary condition ("P") needs to be prescribed in the ``.rea`` or ``.re2`` file since it already assigns the last point to first via :math:`{\bf u}({\bf x})={\bf u}({\bf x} + L)`, where :math:`L` is the periodic length.
+The periodic boundary condition ("P") needs to be prescribed in the ``.rea`` or ``.re2`` file since it already assigns the last point to first via :math:`{\bf u}({\bf x})={\bf u}({\bf x} + L)`, where :math:`L` is the periodic length.
-- the wall boundary condition ("W") corresponds to :math:`{\bf u}=0`.

 For a fully-developed flow in such a configuration, one can effect great computational efficiencies by considering the problem in a single geometric unit (here taken to be of length :math:`L`), and requiring periodicity of the field variables.
-Nek5000 requires that the pairs of sides (or faces, in the case of a three-dimensional mesh) identified as periodic be identical (i.e., that the geometry be periodic).
+*Nek5000* requires that the pairs of sides (or faces, in the case of a three-dimensional mesh) identified as periodic be identical (i.e., that the geometry be periodic).

+The wall boundary condition ("W") corresponds to :math:`{\bf u}=0`.

-For an axisymmetric flow geometry, the axis boundary condition is provided for boundary segments that lie entirely on the axis of symmetry.
+For an axisymmetric flow geometry, the axis boundary condition ("A") is provided for boundary segments that lie entirely on the axis of symmetry.
 This is essentially a symmetry (mixed Dirichlet/Neumann) boundary condition in which the normal velocity and the tangential traction are set to zero.
+This requires a 2D mesh where the x-axis is the axis of rotation.

 For free-surface boundary segments, the inhomogeneous traction boundary conditions involve both the surface tension coefficient :math:`\sigma` and the mean curvature of the free surface.

+.. _sec:tempbcs:

 ...............................
 Temperature and Passive Scalars